 Hospices in Assisted Living Facilities.
-The OIG said it would continue its review of the extent to which hospices serve Medicare beneficiaries who reside in ALFs, which it focused on in FY 2013 and 2014.
+In the 2014 Work Plan, the OIG said it would continue its review of the extent to which hospices serve Medicare beneficiaries who reside in ALFs, which it focused on in FY 2013 and 2014.
 The OIG would determine the length of stay, levels of care received, and common terminal illnesses of beneficiaries who receive hospice care in ALFs.
-By performing this review, the OIG intended to provide HHS with information relevant to CMS's effort to reform the hospice payment system, collect data relevant to revising hospice payments, and develop quality measures for hospices.
-The OIG's findings were reported in January 2015 and are summarized in Section 1020.30.10.20, below.
+By performing this review, the OIG intended to provide HHS with information relevant to CMS's effort to reform the hospice payment system, collect data relevant